Coherent Breathing (aka resonance breathing ) - creating "Relaxed Aliveness"

-Coherent or resonance breathing is 5-7 breaths a minute for most people (a bit slower if you are over 6 foot tall), with no gap between the in and out breath – so breathe in for 5 or 6 seconds, out for 5 or 6 seconds - has huge effects on many health parameters as hundreds of scientific studies have shown.
+Coherent or resonance breathing is 5-7 breaths a minute for most people (a bit slower if you are over 6 foot tall), with no gap between the in and out breath – so breathe in for 5 or 6 seconds, out for 5 or 6 seconds).
+It has a huge effects on many health parameters as hundreds of scientific studies have shown.
 This is because it's our more natural rate of breathing; we are all "over breathing" which adversely affects our physiology, including the O2/Co2 balance in our blood, which alters the pH of our blood, creating an overly acidic system.
 We are living in a state of "fight/flight & freeze" which supresses our immune system, digestion and ability to restore ourselves.

-Coherent breathing has been shown to bring the electrical rhythms of brain, lungs and heart into resonance, and improves Heart Rate Variability (a vital factor in resilience to stress).
+Coherent Breathing brings the electrical rhythms of brain, lungs and heart into resonance, and improves Heart Rate Variability (a vital factor in resilience to stress).
 Essentially it balances the nervous system and scientific studies have shown that the effects of coherent or resonance breathing supports the innate ability of our body, nervous system, and emotions to restore themselves through the balancing of the complementary branches of our autonomic nervous system, which control our heart rate, blood pressure, digestion, respiration, and many other automatic functions of the body, including immunity.
 The effects of practicing this breath are cumulative, so build over time; you have to keep at it to really start reaping the benefits, embed this new neurology and really feel optimal in your work, rest and play time.

 • Increases pulmonary function